liggitt/kubernetes-website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning.md

 spec:
   # group name to use for REST API: /apis/<group>/<version>
   group: example.com
+  # prunes object fields that are not specified in OpenAPI schemas below.
+  preserveUnknownFields: false
   # list of versions supported by this CustomResourceDefinition
   versions:
   - name: v1beta1